maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <source>Disk space for %s may not accommodate the block files.
 Approximately %u GB of data will be stored in this directory.</source>
         <translation>O espaço em disco para 1%s pode não acomodar os arquivos de bloco.
 Aproximadamente 2%u GB de dados serão armazenados neste diretório.</translation>

 YES
+The translation has multiple formatting errors:
-The format specifiers "%s" and "%u" are incorrectly changed to "1%s" and "2%u", which is wrong.
-They should be preserved exactly as in the source.
+- The format specifiers %s and %u were incorrectly changed to 1%s and 2%u, which will cause errors in string substitution.
+- There are unintended numerals "1" and "2" before the format specifiers.
+- Otherwise, the translation is good.

 Correct translation:
 O espaço em disco para %s pode não acomodar os arquivos de bloco.
 Aproximadamente %u GB de dados serão armazenados neste diretório.
 ```